GfSE/SAF-Specification/stakeholders.md

 * What are the non-functional requirements imposed on the system?

   ***Rationale:  In my role, I need to prove System Requirements via test cases.***
+* What are the protocols for exchanging items on an interface?

+  ***Rationale:  In my role i need to integrate and test the interface.***
 * What is the flow of critical information and data through the system?
 * What is the necessary response time for an interface or a service?
 * What is the sequence of interactions among the system and context elements